Wednesday, June 26, 2013

 Title

-Cool sounding, but it needs to be said that nobody dies in any special way here.
+Cool sounding, but it needs to be said that nobody dies in a particularly special way here.

 Cover